RomlinGroup/Flatpack/README.md

 **WARNING:** Running Flatpack outside Docker allows applications to execute unrestricted Bash and Python code with your user permissions.
 While Docker provides some isolation, it CANNOT guarantee complete security.

+This platform is intended for expert users or controlled educational environments ONLY.
+If you do not fully understand the security implications, DO NOT PROCEED.

 #### Easy as 1-2-3

+OK, you proceeded anyway... we will assume you read all that scary text above and know what you are doing.

 ```bash
 # 1: Clone and enter the repository